Overview

 • Are there online databases I can use for my coursework?

-Students enrolled online have access to (1) Digital Theological Library (DTL), and (2) Overdrive Digital Library (ODL).
-When you sign up as an SPL credit student, you will be required to pay the student fee for online students (SF-PCS) to access these digital resources.
+All credit students have access to (1) Digital Theological Library (DTL), and (2) Overdrive Digital Library (ODL).
+When you sign up as a credit student, library fees are included in your course fees, giving you access to these digital resources.

 • When is the best time to start my digital library membership?